niess/calzone/docs/source/geometry.rst

 not.
 It is therefore recommended that this method be used only for the purpose of patching small (erroneous) overlaps (e.g. due to numeric approximations).

-.. _tab-overlaps-items:
+.. _tab-disentangle-items:

-.. list-table:: Overlaps items.
+.. list-table:: Disentangle items.
    :width: 75%
    :widths: auto
    :header-rows: 1